 Folders selected for synchronization have a hidden .sync/Archive directory inside.
 This directory stores old versions of updated or deleted files: if a remote agent updates a file, other agents move their local copies to Archive.
 Archive can be a good source to restore unintentionally deleted files or their previous version.

-Archive's behavior is configured in Profile with three options:
+Archive's behavior is configured in Profile:

 - Max archive file age (days): number of days a file remains in Archive until automatically removed for good.
 The longer it's kept, the longer it takes storage space.
 Decreasing this value makes sense on limited storages.
 You can manually clear Archive every now and then so as not to wait for automatic deletion.

 Archive on mobile devices works the same way but has the following peculiarities:

 - Files are kept there for 1 day only and this cannot be changed.